jordilleopart/Soundle-Server/README.md

 - PASSWORD_SALT: salt string used for encrypting user passwords in our database.
 - JWT_SECRET_TOKEN: secret token used to generate the JWT access tokens our server uses to authenticate/authorize users.

+For database management:
+- MYSQL_INIT_FILE: Relative path from root folder to where the database schema is located.
+It should be `'./database/database_structure.sql'` unless you move it.
+- MYSQL_EXPORT_FILE: Relative path from root folder to where the database will be exported.
+Feel free to custom it.
+- MYSQL_PATH: Absolute path to your system's installation of MySQL server.
+Has to be inside '', e.g. 'path/to/mysql'.
+If you have added MySQL server to your `$PATH` variable in your OS, you can leave it undeclared.

+> [!WARNING]
+> If you do not set the `MYSQL_PATH` env variable, and you do not have MySQL server added into your `$PATH`, program will fail.

 > [!WARNING]
 > Remember to modify your environment variables of the `.env` file when changing deployment from local to the cloud, as the URLs may change.